daveozoalor/angular2-tutorial-with-firebase-book/README.md

 ### Classes in Typescript

-Typescript leverages ES6 features to give developers the ability to use object-oriented class-based approach to building reusable components rather than the traditional functions and prototype-based inheritance as the basic means of building up reusable components.
+Typescript leverages ES6 features to give developers the ability to use object-oriented class-based approach to building reusable components as the basic means of building up reusable components.
+This is as opposed to the traditional functions and prototype-based inheritance used in earlier versions of javascript.
 Let's see a quick example here:

 ```